Is "If Only" Thinking Destroying You?

 3. Ruminate over his or her imperfections that caused the abuse or trauma to happen.

-Jane is a 35 year old female who had been diagnosed with Complex Post-traumatic Stress Disorder.
-She came with a history of severe childhood and adulthood abuse and trauma.
-Jane reported her inability to get past her painful wounds and stop holding on to her traumatic memories even after many years of therapy.
-She reported that she felt totally unbalanced, and her life continued to get worse and worse.
+Jane, a 35-year-old female, who had been diagnosed with Complex Post-traumatic Stress Disorder.
+She had a history of severe child abuse as well as adulthood abuse and trauma.
+Jane reported she had been unable to get past her painful wounds.
+She said she could not stop continually reviewing and reliving her past traumatic memories even after many years of therapy.
+She reported that she felt totally unbalanced emotionally, mentally and physically.
+She stated that her life continued to spiral down getting worse and worse.

-Through a custom assignment designed specifically for her issues, she was able to see clearly that she had “if only” thinking, and she was constantly reviewing her past, going over and over her experiences looking for the answers for what happened to her.
-It was evident through statements like “If only I would have told someone, then the abuse would have stopped.” or “If only I would have been more aware, then I would have seen it coming, and I could have avoid it starting in the first place” or “If only I would have been perfect, then nothing would had happened.”
+Through a customized assignments designed specifically for her, she was able to see clearly she had “if only” thinking.
+She understood she was constantly reviewing her past, going over and over her experiences looking for the answers for what happened to her and why.
+It was evident through statements like “If only I would have told someone, the abuse would have stopped.” or “If only I would have been more aware, I would have seen it coming, I could have stopped it, said something to someone, I could have avoided it starting in the first place” or “If only I would have been perfect, then nothing would have happened.”

-Her statements were her attempt to discover the answer to “why” and then justify to herself why it occurred … period.
-Once she recognized that she was into “if only” thinking, she was able to process each “if only” thought, and view each one with a critical eye and determine that the blame was on the perpetrator, not her.
+Her behavior was her attempt to discover the answer to “why” and then justify to herself why it occurred.
+Once she recognized she was into “if only” thinking, she was able to process each “if only” thought, and view each one with a critical eye and determine the blame should be on the perpetrator, not her.

-It is very common for survivors to get locked on an idea or a thought that if he or she had done something differently, spoken up or been perfect, then the situation would have never happened.
-These types of thoughts are “diluted” in form.
-Diluted thoughts stop anyone from living life to its fullest.
+It is very common for survivors to get stuck on an idea or a thought if he or she are looking for if they had done something differently.
+Maybe if he or she had spoken up or been perfect, then the situation would have never happened.
+These types of thoughts are “diluted” in form and false in content.
+Diluted thoughts act as a barrier to stop anyone from living life to its fullest.

-What I the true answer?
+What is the true answer?
 The true answer is to recognize that you recurrently enter into “if only” thinking like “if only I had [this] I would have [or be]….” or “if only [this], I would have [that]”.
-Then actively work to living in the moment, not in the past or not in the future.
+So to heal one must disconnect from the past (flashbacks and memories), and actively work on living in the moment.
+Methods such as Intuitive Breathing, exercise, and meditation can facilitate connecting with the moment and healing.